NateEag/useful-programs/readme.md

 https://github.com/squizlabs/PHP_CodeSniffer

-httrack is a very cool tool for cloning websites for offline viewing that Bob just introduced me to: http://www.httrack.com/
+httrack is a tool for cloning websites for offline viewing that Bob introduced me to: http://www.httrack.com/ It was more relevant before the days of the SPA came upon us.

 I've decided to standardize my monospaced font, and Anonymous Pro is my